gotthardp/lorawan-server/doc/Handlers.md

 This function is optional.
 If not provided, the downlink data will be taken from the `data` field, e.g. when you send `{"devaddr":"11223344", "data":"01"}`.
+The `data` field must be in hexadecimal notation.

 If provided, *Build Downlink* shall be a
 [Fun Expression](http://erlang.org/doc/reference_manual/expressions.html#funs)